apptainer/singularity-userdocs/environment_and_metadata.rst

 Environment from a base image
 -----------------------------

-When you build a container with Singularity you might *bootstrap* from a library or Docker image, or using Linux distribution bootstrap tools such as ``debootstrap``, ``yum`` etc.
+When you build a container with apptainer you might *bootstrap* from a library or Docker image, or using Linux distribution bootstrap tools such as ``debootstrap``, ``yum`` etc.